kiraleos/dissertation/src/dissertation.md

 The dataset was split into a training set, a validation set, and a test set.
 The training set contained 90% of the data, while the test set contained the remaining 10%.
 The training set was used to train the neural network, while the test set was used to evaluate the performance of the trained model.

-Of the training set, 30% was used as a validation set, which was used to evaluate the model during training and tune the model's hyperparameters.
-Hyperparameters are parameters that are set before training and affect the training process, such as the learning rate and batch size.
+Of the training set, 30% was used as a validation set, which was used to evaluate the model during training.

 We use the `train_test_split` function from the `sklearn.model_selection` module to split the data: